7MinSec/codenewb/index.md

 Uh...what's "codenewb"?
 --------
-It's my live notebook and practice exercises for learning Python, Powershell, C# and Javascript.
+It's my live notebook and practice exercises for learning Python, Powershell, C#, Javascript and other languages.

 Where are you learning this stuff?
 --------
 I signed up for a [Pluralsight](http://pluralsight.com) account.
 It's a great, affordable learning platform for a whole bunch of cool IT/security stuff (and no, they're not paying me to say this).
+I also recently signed up for a [Codecademy](https://www.codecademy.com/) subscription.

 Pfft!
 You don't know how to code?
 --------